 Causes of a Vestibular Disease

-Older dogs are more susceptible to vestibular disease which is why it is often times called Old Dog Vestibular Syndrome.
-In addition, canines that are have large ears that can easily trap moisture and develop bacterial inner ear infections can more easily develop Peripheral Vestibular Syndrome.
+Older dogs are more susceptible to vestibular disease which is why the condition is often times called Old Dog Vestibular Syndrome.
+In addition, canines that have large ears that can easily trap moisture and develop bacterial inner ear infections can more easily develop Peripheral Vestibular Syndrome.

 3) Dog Head Trauma

 We never want anything bad to happen to our dogs, but sometimes accidents do happen.
-If your dog fell and hit their head, chances are they developed some type of dog head trauma if they aren’t acting normally.
+If your dog is actaing abnormally, think back – did your dog recently his his head?
 Maybe your dog was hit by a car or accidentally dropped on the ground.
-Either way, it’s important to recognize dog head injury symptoms.
+In any event, it’s important to recognize dog head injury symptoms.

 Dog Head Injury Symptoms: